-VEGAS Pro and VEGAS Movie Studio Platinum are both capable of astounding animated effects, from simple zooms and pans to incredible, complex visuals worthy of blockbuster dreams.
+VEGAS Pro is capable of astounding animated effects, from simple zooms and pans to incredible, complex visuals worthy of blockbuster dreams.
 These animations have a very important common element – they all use keyframes.
 In this tutorial, we’ll explore how keyframes unleash incredible power to create stunning visual effects limited only by your creativity and imagination.

 STEP 1: Basic Keyframes

 STEP 3: Keyframe Interpolation

 STEP 4: Create Keyframes on the Fly

 STEP 5: Add Parameters

 STEP 7: Hold a State

 STEP 8: Keyframe Effects